MHS Key Club raises money for Diversity Center through talent show

 “We wanted to target something that was in our school, something that effected all our students,” said Rangel, “It’s a very good thing to donate to (the Diversity Center) especially since they don’t have a lot of things coming in and they’re very big.
 It’s not just Muscatine – the money we’re donating to them is going to make an impact everywhere.”

-While every student who had stepped on the stage Thursday morning was a star in their own way, in the end the big winner of this year’s Talent Show was CJ Gibson, who did a stand-up comedy routine.
+While every student who stepped on the stage Thursday morning was a star, in the end the winner of this year’s talent show was CJ Gibson, who performed a stand-up comedy routine.
 He received $100.
-Olivia Bastin and McKenzie Lofgren won Second and Third Place respectively while Esther Sogbeh won Crowd Favorite and Damir Brown took Most Unique.
+Olivia Bastin and McKenzie Lofgren won second and third places respectively while Esther Sogbeh won "crowd favorite" and Damir Brown was chosen "most unique."

-And, thanks to the students' generosity, the Key Club was able to raise $42,500 for the Diversity Center.
+The Key Club raised $42,500 for the Diversity Center.
 “I think Key Club in general is really happy that we’re getting word about our efforts out and that we’re giving attention to the Diversity Center,” Khatri said, “Not everyone knows about what they are, and we’re really happy that we’re making a difference.”